mcnemesis/nemesis_irc_scripts/README.md

     -- that the paplay command is installed (all modern *nix systems ought to have it) -- and that the notification sound file /usr/share/sounds/KDE-Im-Irc-Event.ogg exists -- and the perl exists
-    -- and that the Net::DBus perl module is installed
+    -- and that the notify-send command is on the PATH

-Those last two requirements are inherited from the original script.

-**TODO**:

-    - maybe switch from using Net::DBus to using the command notify-send (tests on my opensuse have shown this might work)